sirilyan/homebridge-sleep-screen/README.md

 ### MacOS

 macOS 10.9 or later is supported.
 The plugin uses the `pmset` and `caffeinate` commands to sleep and wake the Mac, respectively.
+You must also install Nicholas Riley's [`brightness`](https://github.com/nriley/brightness) package to manage screen brightness.

 ### Windows 10

 There is limited Windows 10 support.
 You can put the screen to sleep, but cannot wake it.
+You are also unable to change the display brightness.

 The plugin uses PowerShell to perform these actions.

 ## Configuration